aws/aws-toolkit-vscode/docs/TESTPLAN.md

 ## Test categories

-The test suite has two categories of tests:
+The test suite has the following categories of tests:

 -   Unit Tests: **fast** tests
     -   Live in `src/test/`